Leveraging the Human Domain for Effective Stakeholder Engagement with Steve Alltop

 Stakeholder engagement often determines the success or failure of a project, yet few project managers approach it with a formalized process.
 In this engaging seminar, you will enhance your ability to improve stakeholder engagement by learning many of the same concepts and techniques used by military Special Forces.
 Similar to physical geography, the “Human Domain” must be navigated on the path towards a successful project because projects, like most human endeavors, are no stranger to conflict, opposing interests, and outright hostility.

 What can an understanding of the human domain do for project managers?

 - Shape the project environment to anticipate external challenges and generate options to overcome them

 - Strengthen the resolve and commitment of stakeholders

 - Recognize sources of opposition to your project and develop plans to overcome

-Human Domain fundamentals apply to every project no matter its size or complexity.
-This workshop will provide tools and techniques for project managers to overcome the challenges of operating in this dynamic, misunderstood, and often hidden domain through which projects unfold.
+Human domain fundamentals apply to every project, no matter its size or complexity.
+This seminar will provide tools and techniques for project managers to overcome the challenges of operating in this dynamic, misunderstood, and often hidden domain through which projects unfold.

 What You Will Learn